transomjs/transom-core/README.md

 ```

 ## Configuring Transom-Core
-TransomCore uses attributes from the `transom` node in the definition file to apply defaultson start-up.
+TransomCore uses attributes from the `transom` node in the definition file to apply defaults on start-up.
+If you don't need to make any specific configuration changes, the node can be dropped altogether to use the provided defaults.
 ```javascript
 const myApi = {
 	transom: {